 - Hip Thrusts: Hold a barbell (loaded or unloaded) over your hips and lean your upper back against a weight bench.
 Bend your knees and place your feet by your butt.
 Press through your heels and lift the weight off the floor until your back is parallel to the floor.
 Lower back down with control.

 - Deadlift: Using either a loaded or unloaded barbell, stand in front of the bar with your feet facing forward and about hip-width apart.
 Hinge at your hips and pick up the bar.
 Don't arch your back, and neither bend nor lock your knees.
 The effort should come entirely from your glutes and hamstrings.

 Looking for a way to mix up your booty workouts?
-You'll definitely want to try out the above squat workout from @iamthedaisha.
-It's only 10 minutes, and you can modify for your fitness level.
-Do each of the 10 moves for 60 seconds each or split your time between 45 seconds of work and 15 seconds of rest (or 30 on, 30 off).
+You'll definitely want to try out the above squat workout from @IAmTheDaisha.
+It's only 10 minutes, and you can modify it according to your fitness level.
+Do each of the 10 moves for 60 seconds or split your time between 45 seconds of work and 15 seconds of rest (or 30 on, 30 off).

 And there are plenty others to choose from, too.
 Here are a few of our other favorites:

 Pick the Best Cardio for Your Backside